By Don Goodman

 Taking the time to do the Career Matrix you will understand yourself better and align your career with what is important to you.
 You will not only be able to give an excellent answer to this job interview question, you will find this insight very useful in the future.

-Keep your Matrix, update it as time passes -- perhaps every year as part of your New Year's activities.
+Keep your Matrix, and update it as time passes -- perhaps every year as part of your New Year's activities.
 The Matrix will help you navigate to the best promotion or next job for you, with this employer or with a different employer in the distant future.
 And it allows you to frame your answer to this question, whenever you are asked it.

 Don Goodman is a triple-certified nationally recognized career professional (Expert Resume Writer, Certified Career Coach, and Job Search Strategist) with over 20 years of experience helping thousands of people quickly land their next job.
 A graduate of the Wharton School of Business and Stanford University’s Executive Program,